genuinetools/img/README.md

 ## Installation

 You need to have `newuidmap` installed.
 On Ubuntu, `newuidmap` is provided by the `uidmap` package.

+You also need to have `seccomp` installed.
+On Ubuntu, `seccomp` is provided by the `libseccomp-dev` package.

 `runc` will be installed on start from an embedded binary if it is not already available locally.
 If you would like to disable the embedded runc you can use `BUILDTAGS="seccomp noembed"` while building from source with `make`.
 Or the environment variable `IMG_DISABLE_EMBEDDED_RUNC=1` on execution of the `img` binary.